 You may see your primary care doctor first.
-Depending on the severity of your infection, as well as which of your organ systems is affected by the disease, your DoctorDoctor can refer you to a specialist.
+Depending on the severity of your infection and which of your organ systems is affected by the disease, your DoctorDoctor can refer you to a specialist.

 For example, a dermatologist specializes in skin conditions, and a pulmonologist treats lung disorders.

 You may want to write a list that includes:

 - Detailed descriptions of your symptoms.

 - Information about medical problems you have had.

 - Information about the medical issues of their parents or siblings.